spdx/spdx-spec/docs/conformance.md

 including if a fix is available.

-Conformance to the Security profile compliance point only entails support for the Core profile.
+Conformance to the Security profile compliance point only entails support for the Security and Core profile.

 This compliance point facilitates interchange of the security information produced by tools supporting SPDX.